-▼ The fee is a dollar amount and: ▼ The fee is per child, with the same fee for each child.
-The fee is per child and is discounted for two or more children.
+The fee is a dollar amount and: ▼ The fee is per child, with the same fee for each child.
+The fee is per child and is discounted for two or more children. ☐ The fee is per child up to a maximum per family.
+No additional fee is charged after certain number of children. ☐ The fee is per family.
+The contribution schedule varies because it is set locally/regionally (as indicated in 1.2.1).
+Describe: Other.
+Describe: ▼ The fee is a percent of income and: The fee is per child, with the same percentage applied for each child.
+The fee is per child, and a discounted percentage is applied for two or more children.
 The fee is per child up to a maximum per family.
-No additional fee is charged after certain number of children. ☐ The fee is per family.
-The contribution schedule varies because it is set locally/regionally (a indicated in 1.2.1).
-S Describe: Describe: The fee is a percent of income and: The fee is per child, with the same percentage applied for each child.
-The fee is per child, and a discounted percentage is applied for two o more children. r The fee is per child up to a maximum per family.
-No additional percentage is charged after certain number of children. ☐ The fee is per family. ☐ The contribution schedule varies because it is set locally/regionally (a indicated in 1.2.1).
-S Describe:
+No additional percentage is charged after certain number of children. ☐ The fee is per family.
+The contribution schedule varies because it is set locally/regionally (as indicated in 1.2.1).
+Describe: Other.
+Describe:

+3.4.3 Does the Lead Agency use other factors in addition to income and family size to determine each family's co-payment (658E(c)(3)(B))?
+Reminder ' Lead Agencies may NOT use cost of care or amount of subsidy payment in determining copayments (98.45(k)(2)).

+No.

+Yes, check and describe those additional factors below.

+Number of hours the child is in care.

+Describe:

+Lower co-payments for a higher quality of care, as defined by the state/territory.
+Describe:

+Cother.

+Describe:

-Describe: determine each family's co-pay e other factors in addition to income and family size to ment (658E(c)(3)(B))?
-Reminder ' Lead Agencies may NOT subsidy payment in determining copayments (98.45(k)(2)).
-No. cubsidy payment in determining copayments (90.40(k)(2)). o those additional factors below - Comment be those additional factors below.
-Number of hours the Describe: echila is in care.
-Lower co-payments state/territory. for a higher quality of care, as defined by the Describe: Cther.
-Describe: ive contributions/co-payments from families whose • verty level for a family of the same size (98.45(k)) or for eeding to receive protective services, as determined for r who meet other criteria established by the Lead Agency the following?
-Check all that ap ency waive family contributions/co-payments for any of oply.
-No, the Lead Agency de oes not waive family contributions/co-payments. waives family contributions/co-payments for families with the poverty level for families of the same size. waives family contributions/co-payments for families who
+3.4.4 The Lead Agency may waive contributions/co-payments from families whose incomes are at or below the poverty level for a family of the same size (98.45(k)) or for families who are receiving or needing to receive protective services, as determined for purposes of CCDF eligibility, or who meet other criteria established by the Lead Agency (98.45(k)(4)).
+Does the Lead Agency waive family contributions/co-payments for any of the following?
+Check all that apply.

-Agency for purposes of CCDF eligibility.
+No, the Lead Agency does not waive family contributions/co-payments.
+Yes, the Lead Agency waives family contributions/co-payments for families with an income at or below the poverty level for families of the same size.
+Yes, the Lead Agency waives family contributions/co-payments for families who are receiving or needing to receive protective services, as determined by the Lead Agency for purposes of CCDF eligibility.